TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Cow grazing in the jungle.

-Surprisingly, Señora Mamio’s land seems untouched by the whims of the rainy season.
-It is hard to imagine the flooding, the murky wash of water that now has taken to reclaiming the land each summer, making the point of re-establishing its authority – just in case the communities might have forgotten.
+Surprisingly, Señora Mamio's land seems untouched by the whims of the rainy season.
+It is hard to imagine the flooding, the murky wash of water that now has taken to reclaiming the land each summer, making a point of re-establishing its authority — just in case the communities might have forgotten.
 The river flows a mere few meters from her sugar cane plantation, but the thickness of the vegetation almost manages to obscure it from view.

 Luis, our guide, had shown us the remains of the town hall – a grandiose term for a building that had been a single room with a palm roof.
 It was lost to the raging currents a few summers ago, as the river swelled beyond memory and reclaimed the land on which the community had built their village.